 What visitor requirements are in place?

 - Visitors must show a form of photo identification upon arrival at the hospital.
+Entry will not be denied without it.

 - Visitors will undergo daily screening.